a482216843/fse2019-data-script/README.md

 First, run `gen.cpp` to build the collaboration network of the contributors for each potential subsystem.
 Then, run `main.cpp` to get the list of the candidate committers.

+Additionally, we provide the results of thematic analysis in the file **`thematic-analysis-results.pdf`**.